radarreed/Portfolio/README.md

 * Automated the steps to normalize an excel report into the third normal form of data
 * Includes check digits which caught a footing error in the source data
 * Downloads files from url, performs transformation steps, and saves files in a local drive
-* Packages include pandas, numpy, list comprehensions and regular expressions
+* Includes pandas, numpy, list comprehensions and regular expressions

 ![](/images/coffee-beans.jpg)